danthegoodman1/CommsChannels/README.md

 The command will create a new voice channel with the specified settings.
 When users join this channel, they will automatically get their own voice channel.

+When the last user in the dynamically creates channel leaves, it will delete the channel.

 ### Managing Channel Creators

 To remove a creation channel, simply delete the voice channel in your server.
 The bot will automatically detect this and remove it from its system.